Certificate in Gender Studies

 Students can further expand their knowledge beyond the Certificate in Gender Studies by exploring additional offerings at Fort Hays State University.
 One such opportunity is:

-Together, these programs create a robust educational experience that encourages cross-disciplinary learning and collaboration.
+Together, these programs create a robust and collaborative educational environment that promotes cross-disciplinary learning.
 Students are empowered to lead, innovate, and contribute meaningfully to their communities and the broader society.
-Whether you are passionate about justice, leadership, or sociology, FHSU’s School of Criminal Justice, Leadership, and Sociology provides the knowledge and skills necessary to make a lasting impact.
+Whether focused on justice, leadership, or social change, students in the School of Criminal Justice, Leadership and Sociology gain the knowledge and experience needed to make a lasting impact.